-The following standards and interpretations, issued by the IASB or the International Financial Reporting Interpretations Committee (IFRIC), are also effective for the first time in the current financial year and have been adopted by the Company with no significant impact on its results or financial position for the current reporting period:
+The following standards and interpretations, issued by the IASB or the International Financial Reporting Interpretations Committee (IFRIC), are also effective for the first time in the current financial year and have been adopted by the Group with no significant impact on its results or financial position for the current reporting period:

-• Amendment to IAS32 'Classification of Rights Issues' (effective for accounting periods beginning on or after 1 February 2010).
+- Amendment to IFRS 7 'Disclosures Transfers of Financial Assets' (effective for accounting periods beginning on or after 1 July 2011).
+This amendment has been endorsed for use in the EU. - Amendment to IFRS 1 'Severe Hyperinflation and Removal of Fixed Dates for First-time Adopters' (effective for accounting periods beginning on or after 1 July 2011).
+This amendment has been endorsed for use in the EU. - Amendment to IAS 12 'Deferred Tax: Recovery of Underlying Assets' (effective for accounting periods beginning on or after 1 January 2012).
 This amendment has been endorsed for use in the EU.

-• IFRIC19, 'Extinguishing Financial Liabilities with Equity Instruments' (effective for accounting periods beginning on or after 1 July 2010).
-This interpretation has been endorsed for use in the EU.

-• Revised IAS24 'Related Party Disclosures' (effective for accounting periods beginning on or after 1 January 2011).
-This revision has been endorsed for use in the EU.
-This revision will only impact disclosure and have no effect on the net assets or result of the Group.

-• Amendment to IFRIC14, 'Prepayments of a Minimum Funding Requirement' (effective for accounting periods beginning on or after 1 January 2011).
-This amendment has been endorsed for use in the EU.

-• In addition to the above, the IASB2010 annual improvement project includes further minor amendments to various accounting standards and is effective from various dates from 1 January 2010 onwards and has been endorsed for use in the EU.